ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-using-variables.md

 - **Readability**: The inputs to the template become less explicit, making it harder to understand what values are needed to run the template.

+## Recommended Approach

-For these reasons, it's generally recommended to pass values to the template as parameters, rather than using variables.
+It's generally recommended to pass values to the template as parameters, rather than using variables.
 This approach improves the modularity, readability, and reusability of the code.